We are a resale marketplace. Prices may be above or below face value.

 Step Two:

 For better seats, filter the ticket options by price.
 For larger groupings, you can adjust the filter by the number of seats.
-Other options for filters include delivery and type of ticket.
+Other options for filters include delivery and the type of ticket.
 Once you have picked your Twins tickets, click the "Go to Secure Checkout" box, and fill out the form to complete the sale.

 We guarantee every Twins ticket order 100%, and your tickets will arrive on time.